KrailOrg/krail/docs/tutorial-services.md

 ##Monitor the Service status

-Fur the purposes of the Tutorial, we wil create a simple page to monitor the status of the Services.
+Fur the purposes of the Tutorial, we will create a simple page to monitor the status of the Services.

 - In ```MyOtherPages``` add the entry: